 Bob is serving as St. Lydia’s Interim Pastor, guiding the congregation through a transitional time as they embark on a call process for their next Pastor.

-Hannah Johnston moved to Brooklyn from the UK in August 2014 and has been Interning at St Lydia's for 15 months, overseeing the Social Justice Show-Up Team, and assisting Emily and Julia with the day to day running of the church.
-She graduated from St Mellitus College, an Anglican Seminary in London, in June 2015.
-Before moving to the US, Hannah worked for St Francis’ Church, a small but diverse Church on a social housing estate in West London, where she was involved primarily in community organizing, social justice, and communications.
-Hannah previously worked for several years in the fashion industry as a stylist/personal shopper, and also has a background in affordable housing and welfare.
+Before moving to the US, Hannah worked for St Francis’ Church, a small but diverse church on a public housing estate in West London, where she was involved primarily in community organizing, social justice, and communications.
+She previously worked for several years in the fashion industry as a stylist/personal shopper, and also has a background in affordable housing and welfare.
 Hannah is passionate about making church inclusive, creating fun and caring communities, empowering women, and working with people of other faiths.
-She loves hot weather, interesting ideas and conversations, wine, singing and cats.
-She is exited about taking on a new role at St Lydia's as Social Justice and Pastoral Care Co-ordinator!
+She lives in Brooklyn with her husband Johnny and two very important cats.
+Hannah loves hot weather, interesting ideas and conversations, wine, singing, and anything with melted cheese.

 Sarah McCaslin, Waffle Church Minister